IIT Hyderabad: Placements

 IIT Hyderabad has on-campus internship and industry placement services.

+In the 2025-2026 season, IIT Hyderabad recorded a maximum placement offer of compensation INR 2.5 crore per annum internationally and INR 1.68 crore per annum domestic.
+The average annual compensation crossed INR 30 LPA in Phase 1 of placements and 24 international offers were received among undergraduates.

 In the 2024-2025 season, 617 students have secured a placement on-campus with an average annual compensation of INR 20.81 LPA, and a maximum annual compensation of INR 66.13 LPA (domestic).
 In the 2023-2024 season, 493 students were placed with an average annual compensation of INR 22.50 LPA and a maximum of 90.00 LPA.

-395 out of 479 registered students have secured an on-campus internship with an average monthly stipend of INR 80,000 and maximum stipend of INR 19,00,000.
+395 out of 479 registered students have secured an on-campus internship with an average monthly stipend of INR 80,000 and maximum monthly stipend of INR 19,00,000.

-Past recruiters on-campus include Big Tech multi-national corporations such as Google, Nvidia, Apple, Microsoft, Amazon, quantitative trading and research firms such as Optiver, Quadeye, Tower Research Capital, software and AI companies such as Oracle, Databricks, Uber, Adobe, Zomato, Flipkart, Atlassian, ServiceNow, KLA Tencor, banks such as Goldman Sachs, D. E. Shaw & Co., JP Morgan Chase & Co., American Express, semiconductor design and manufacturing companies such as Texas Instruments, Qualcomm, Intel, TSMC, Samsung, AMD, other core companies such as Larsen & Tourbo, Indian Oil, Jaguar Land Rover, Carrier, and consulting & financial companies such as Accenture, Kotak Mahindra, Deloitte, as well as a number of startups (including indigenous startups).
-A large number of Japanese companies and Indian government-based firms recruit on-campus too.